-Hurricane season has just begun.
+Hurricane season is underway.
 That's why we're providing disaster preparedness tips to help parents across America keep their children safe when disasters like hurricanes or tornadoes strike.

 "Disasters can cause fear, anxiety and stress in children that can last long after the initial impact," said Carolyn Miles, president and CEO of Save the Children.
 "That's why we have to do everything we can to minimize the emotional effect of such traumatizing events on children, who are the most vulnerable during emergencies, and provide the support they need."